ComNets-Bremen/OPS/README.md

 total simulation time (-s), simulation period (i.e., the range as -p) and the time resolution to consider for a unit of communications (-r).
 The -s, -p and -r are given in seconds.

+You can develop your own parsers in Python or any other language (e.g., Google's GO language).

 SWIM Mobility Model
 -------------------